 Each entering student is assigned to an undergraduate advisor who will meet with the student during orientation and guide the student in developing an academic plan.

-In addition to consulting their assigned advisors, all undergraduate students in the College are strongly encouraged to use the services of the College Center for Academic Support throughout their college careers.
+In addition to consulting their assigned advisors, all undergraduate students in the College are strongly encouraged to use the services of the College Center for Advising Services (CCAS) throughout their college careers.
 The professional advisors in this office assist students in arranging their programs, suggesting courses, obtaining faculty advisors, and making the unavoidable paperwork as simple as possible.
-Questions concerning the Rochester Curriculum (including majors, minors, and clusters), the “Take Five” Scholars Program, the KEY Program, and preparation for the health professions are answered.
-The University Tutoring Program Office and Orientation Program Office are located in the center.
-Immediately adjacent, in 312 Lattimore, the Academic Services Counter serves as a focal point for satisfying quickly many routine academic inquiries, for dropping and adding courses, for making immediate appointments or walk-in arrangements to see an academic advisor, and for providing fast referrals to other offices.
+CCAS advisors can answer questions concerning the Rochester Curriculum (including majors, minors, and clusters), the “Take Five” Scholars Program, the E5 Program, independent study, College policies, extending or accelerating an undergraduate program, declaring a major, and academic resources.

 For School of Nursing student support services, please contact the school’s Student Affairs Office, (585) 275-2375.